 We started with news of federal legislation and I’d like to conclude there as well.
 As a long-time CTE advocate and practitioner, I have to admit that there are provisions in this legislation that may be challenging.
 It seems that there is an increasing burden regarding accountability being placed on states.
 This is concerning for several reasons, but aside from the additional resources needed at the state level to accomplish this, there is also no real comparative standard for the good things CTE does for its constituents, participants, and our economy.
 This means that local CTE directors will need to be vigilant about maintaining high-quality CTE programs that can produce measurable data on progress−data that can be used to advocate for the resource to continue our work.

-On behalf of the NOCTI staff, our Board of Trustees, and our Consortium of States, I sincerely hope that spring has come to your region of the country!
+On behalf of the NOCTI staff, our Board of Trustees, and our Consortium of States, I sincerely hope that fall is a time of excitement for you and your programs.
 Remember to take time to think about the important role you play in growing the workforce.
 As always, if you have recommendations for a new service or product that you would like NOCTI to offer, or have other suggestions or questions for us, please email email@example.com.